Ayurvedic Cooking is about guiding principles rather than rules:

 1 cup basmati rice; 1 cup yellow or green mung dhal; 1 inch chopped ginger (for vata and kapha, warms, potent digestive stimulant), 2 tbsp. shredded coconut; 1 handful of coriander leaves,3 tbsps. ghee or coconut oil; 3 bay leaves (warms, digestive), 1.5 inch fresh cinnamon bark, 5 cardamom pods, 5 cloves, 10 black pepper corns, ½ teaspoon each of turmeric, cumin seeds, fennel seeds, 1 pinch of hing.
 Optional: one cup of diced carrots or celery; fresh lemon juice (to increase agni) and chopped coriander leaves to serve.

 Soak dhal for a few hours to make it more digestible.
 Wash rice and dhal separately in at least 2 changes of water.
 Blend the ginger, coconut, coriander and ½ cup water.
-Heat large saucepan, add ghee, cinnamon stick, cloves, cardamom, peppercorns, fennel seeds, cumin seeds and bay leaves.
+Heat large saucepan, add ghee or coconut oil, cinnamon stick, cloves, cardamom, peppercorns, fennel seeds, cumin seeds and bay leaves.
 Stir for a moment until fragrant.
 Add blended items, then hing, turmeric and salt.
 Stir until browned.
 Stir in mung dhal and rice and mix very well.
 Add 6 cups of water, cover and bring to a boil for 5 minutes.
 Then simmer until dhal and rice are soft (25-30 minutes).
 You can add vegetables that suit your constitution for a one pot meal.